-Mondi South Africa's forestry operations supply its pulp and paper mills with fibre sourced from its own and leased plantations, as well as timber sourced from small scale growers.
+DELIVERY OF GOALS MODERNISING OF FORESTRY OPERATIONS Mondi South Africa's forestry operations supply its pulp and paper mills with fibre sourced from its own and leased plantations, as well as timber sourced from small scale growers.
 Modernising operations and improving efficiencies is achieved through a focus on three main phases.

-TECHNOLOGY INTERVENTION PRODUCTIVITY IMPROVEMENT

-OPERATIONAL EFFICIENCIES

-The first phase which is virtually completed involved the introduction of machines and technology in the forestry operations to replace the tough physical jobs.
-For example, mechanical harvesters, skidders and loaders have transformed Mondi's harvesting operations, replacing chainsaw operators, bark strippers and other manual field workers.
-These physically very demanding, last choice jobs have been completely engineered out.
+The first phase which is virtually completed involved the introduction of machines and technology in the forestry operations to replace the unergonomic and unsafe physical jobs.
+For example, mechanical harvesters, skidders and loaders have transformed Mondi's harvesting operations, replacing handheld chainsaw operators, bark strippers and other manual field workers.
 Silviculture operations have also been transformed, utilizing mechanical pitters, planters and sprayers, as well as augurs and planting tubes, which eliminate the need for workers to carry heavy loads and stoop and bend.

-Phases two and three are on-going programmes.
-Said Themba Vilane, Director Operations, Forestry, "We're closing the gap every year.
-Our journey is certainly not complete, but we are ahead of the pack and there are still a lot more opportunities for us."

-HEALTH AND SAFETY

-One of the key motivations behind Mondi's modernisation programme was to improve health and safety of forestry field workers, by eliminating the need to carry heavy loads, and to stoop and bend.
+HEALTH AND SAFETY One of the key motivations behind Mondi's modernisation programme was to improve health and safety of forestry field workers, by eliminating the need to carry heavy loads, and to stoop and bend.
 The field staff now work standing upright - even on steep areas.
 All equipment used in forestry operations has been selected and designed to enhance productivity as well as improve ergonomics and safety.
 Productivity improvements as a result of modernization have been significant.

-We've seen major improvements in productivity - up by 50% in silviculture

-THEMBA VILANE, Director of Forestry Mondi South Africa

-CONTRACTOR DEVELOPMENT

-One of the challenges of modernising operations is that the primary implementing agents are the forestry contractors.
+CONTRACTOR DEVELOPMENT One of the challenges of modernising operations is that the primary implementing agents are the forestry contractors.
 Thus the Mondi team has had to work very closely with their contractors through this process which has transformed the way they operate.

-The contractors were apprehensive when we started.
-They have become much more capital intensive businesses, they have employed people with new skills sets, like mechanics for instance
+We've seen major improvements in working conditions and skilled labour by up to 50% in silviculture.
+THEMBA VILANE, Director of Forestry Mondi South Africa The contractors were apprehensive when we started.
+They have transformed into much more capital intensive businesses and they have increased their workforce through employment of people with new skills sets, like mechanics for instance.
 THEMBA VILANE, Director of Forestry Mondi South Africa

-"Some of them joined forces to benefit from economies of scale it has worked well".

-Mondi Zimele

-Mondi Zimele, our South African enterprise development arm, delivers a range of initiatives that provide financial support and skills transfer to emerging forestry growers.
+Mondi Zimele Mondi Zimele, our South African enterprise development arm, delivers a range of initiatives that provide financial support and skills transfer to emerging forestry growers.
 Mondi Zimele is another important component in Mondi's strategy for the Forests division.
-Mondi Zimele has succeeded in creating double the number of jobs that were lost during the modernisation process.
+Since 2012, Mondi Zimele has provided approximately €10.2 million in loan funding to assist over 200 local businesses in the creation of more than 2,800 jobs.
 "The Mondi Zimele programme complements the Mondi Forest operations.
 In those rural areas the biggest issue is high unemployment linked to a lack of job opportunities.
 Our business model under Mondi Zimele looks at setting up small businesses in our footprint areas.
 It largely focuses on funding, business development support and assisting entrepreneurs to access markets.
 "The businesses that we support have a combined turnover greater than R480 million per annum.
 Our programme assists 2 170 small growers who are delivering about 100 000 tonnes of timber to Mondi mills per annum.
 In addition to that we also assist approximately 24 of our own contractors."

-At the end of the day Mondi is operating in a highly competitive global pulp and paper market, and the key raw material utilised by the mills is fibre.
-Mondi South Africa is also continuously benchmarking its forestry operations with the big producers like Brazil.

-We strive to be a world class forest organisation.
-The pressure of continuous double digit inflation is very challenging.
-Therefore we will continue to innovate and improve our efficiencies to counter that pressure.

-continuous pipeline of talented people feeding into an organisation.
-It's no surprise then that Mondi places a lot of emphasis on 'talent management'.
+The word Zimele is derived from the African languages, Xhosa and Zulu and is translated to be independent and "to stand on your own feet."
+NELLY NDLOVU, CEO Mondi Zimele